-TECO requests that the fuel oil contract data be granted confidential classification until two years from the issuance of this order.
+TECO requests that the fuel oil contract data be granted confidential classification until April 15, 2000.
 TECO asserts that its ability to negotiate future contracts for No. 2 and No. 6 oil would probably be impaired if pricing information as described in the body of this Order were disclosed during the contract period or prior to the negotiation of a new contract.